lakshmankanakala/Motion-detection-and-Tracking/README.md

 # Motion-detection-and-Tracking

-In motion detection using contours.py, It just identifies the things which are change frame one to another frame and mark them with rectangular boxes.
+In motion detection using contours.py
+It identifies the things which are change frame one to another frame and mark them with rectangular boxes using Contours concept.

+Lucas_kanade.py
-In Lucas_kanade.py, this code will finds the direction of the change in a frame from video or camera streaming and shows arrows in output image.
+the python code will finds the direction of the change in a frame from video or camera streaming.
+It implemented using Lucas Kanade method and shows arrows in output image.